AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Overview.md

 Perform the following steps to use connectors:

-1. Enable the Connector feature.
+1. Enable the connector feature.

     [Enable the connector feature](/intl.en-US/User guide/Connectors/Enable the connector feature.md)